 Some podiatrists recommend Birkenstocks to help improve posture.

 How long does it take to break in Birkenstocks?

 Breaking in Birkenstocks is super simple and not time-consuming at all.
 If you follow the steps below, you should be able to have your Birkenstocks fully broken in within a week.

 There is no shortcut to breaking in your new Birks, so be prepared to put in the work to reap the rewards in a week!

 How long do Birkenstocks last?

 Birkenstocks should last you many years as long as you look after them properly and use the Birkenstock the care set.

-If you use this Birkenstock care set regularly it will keep your Birks looking like new!
-Included in the kit is a cork sealer for your footbed, a cleaner and refresher, water and stain repeller and a handy applicator brush.
+If you use this Birkenstock care set regularly, it will keep your Birks looking like new!
+The kit includes a cork sealer for your footbed, a cleaner and refresher, a water and stain repelled, and a handy applicator brush.

 How to break in Birkenstocks